Kava-Labs/kava/docs/core/proto-docs.md

-<a name="kava.community.v1beta1.CommunityPoolCDPRepayDebtProposal"></a>
+<a name="kava.community.v1beta1.CommunityCDPRepayDebtProposal"></a>

-### CommunityPoolCDPRepayDebtProposal
+### CommunityCDPRepayDebtProposal
-CommunityPoolCDPRepayDebtProposal repays a cdp debt position owned by the community pool
+CommunityCDPRepayDebtProposal repays a cdp debt position owned by the community module This proposal exists primarily to allow committees to repay community module cdp debts.

 | Field | Type | Label | Description |